kartoza/docker-pg-backup/README.md

 * PGPORT if not set, defaults to : 5432
 * PGHOST if not set, defaults to : db
 * PGDATABASE if not set, defaults to : gis
+* ARCHIVE_FILENAME you can use your specified filename format here, default to empty, which means it will use default filename format.

 Example usage: